For the Birds Radio Program: Bird-eating Fish

 (Recording of a Cardinal)

-Most people know that some water birds eat fish.
-But did you know that many kinds of fish eat birds?
+Most people know that some birds, like eagles, Osprey, gulls, and herons eat fish.
+But did you know that many kinds of fish take revenge?
 The angler fish of the Atlantic Coast is sometimes called the goosefish because it occasionally feeds on geese.
 One angler fish, when caught, had the remains of seven wild ducks in its stomach.
 The thresher shark, known in all temperate seas, attacks and swallows loons–that may be part of the reason our state bird is so eager to return to Minnesota every spring.

 (Recording of a Common Loon)

 Even huge pelicans aren’t safe from fish on the ocean–sharks have been known to sever their wings.
 And oceanic fish have managed to take quite a few land birds, too–one yellow-billed cuckoo was found inside a tiger shark in the Gulf of Mexico, and a ruffed grouse was found in an edible cod off Newfoundland.

 Several species of freshwater fish also take birds.
 Pike in Canada take enormous numbers of young waterfowl in June and July, when the baby ducks swim in shallow water.
 One northern pike leaped into the air from Lake Minnetonka here in Minnesota and caught a black tern, which it dragged underwater to eat.
 Pike have also been known to take kingfishers.
 Bass often jump up and swallow small birds flycatching near the surface of a lake–they mainly get warblers and hummingbirds.